Alternative Information Sources

 ReligionLink - The main purpose of Religion Link is to provide resources which help journalists write about religion with accuracy and balance.
-Special sections of the site include a guide to mega churches, a study of the abortion debate, an analysis of religion's role in the U.S. military, an article about evangelicals and politics in the United States, and sections about Islam.
-Buddhism, and Judaism.
-There are also reports on latest religion events.
+Special sections of the site include a guide to mega churches, a study of the abortion debate, and an analysis of religion's role in the U.S. military.
+There is also basic information about Islam.
+Buddhism, and other major belief systems.
 The material is meant to be independent of any religious or political influence.

-Media Matters - In recent years many people have become aware that some news organizations intentionally disseminate mis-information to the American public in order to influence opinions about political, social, and religious issues.
-Media Matters attempts to combat these deceptions by researching, and publicly correcting misinformation as quickly as possible after it appears.
-To achieve this goal, its researchers constantly monitor print, television, radio, and Internet media outlets for inaccurate statements and misleading commentary.
+Media Matters - In recent years many people have become aware that some news organizations intentionally disseminate mis-information to the American public in order to influence opinions about important political or social issues.
+Media Matters attempts to combat these deceptions by researching and publicly correcting misinformation as quickly as possible after it appears.
+To achieve this goal, its researchers constantly monitor various media outlets for inaccurate statements and misleading commentary.
 When errors are detected, notifications are sent to activists, journalists, and the general public.
 The organization also publishes in-depth research reports on controversial issues.